leadedge/leadedge.github.io/README.md

 ### SPOUT CONTROLS

-<a href="https://github.com/leadedge/leadedge.github.io/blob/gh-pages/SpoutControls.pdf" target="_blank">SpoutControls</a> is a programmer aid to develop a controlled Spout Sender that will react to controls specific to the application.
+<a href="https://github.com/leadedge/leadedge.github.io/blob/gh-pages/SpoutControls.pdf" target="_blank">SpoutControls</a> is a programmer aid to develop a Spout sender that will control a Spout receiver.
+A SpoutController FreeframeGL receiver plugin is provided that adapts it’s application user interface to that of the Sender so that you can use it as if it was a stand-alone plugin and forget about the sender app itself.
 Examples for Openframeworks, Cinder and Processing can be used as a guide for developing others.
-The “SpoutController” FreeframeGL plugin adapts it’s user interface to that of the Sender so that you can forget about the sender app itself.
 **<a href="https://github.com/leadedge/leadedge.github.io/raw/gh-pages/SpoutControls_setup_V1.010.zip">Download</a>**

 ### SPOUT TO NDI